Richard Hy: Military career

-Social media
+Social media career

 Hy's social media presence goes back as far as September 2014.
 He started out by posting footage and humorous skits related to police work on the now defunct short-form content platform Vine.
 His YouTube channel was created on February 16, 2017.

 Hy's posts on different social media platforms have resulted in two suspensions from the Buffalo Police Department, in 2016 and 2017 respectively.
+WIVB-TV reported that his social media activity had also gotten him in trouble twice with superiors in the military as well as more times in the police department.
 He has alleged that his social media presence has stunted his career growth as a police officer.
-John Evans, president of the Buffalo Police Benevolent Association, partially agreed with these claims.

 On March 4, 2021, Hy uploaded a video to his YouTube channel detailing allegations by soldiers of 2nd Battalion, 30th Infantry Regiment at Fort Polk, Louisiana that Command Sgt.
 Maj.
 Albert Buchinski had forced soldiers to remain outside during a January field exercise without reporting to aid stations, under threat of non-judicial punishment, resulting in several cases of hypothermia and trench foot.
 While no punishment was administered, Buchinski allegedly criticized soldiers for receiving treatment, believing their gear should have kept them dry.
 The commanding officer of the battalion, Lt.
 Col. Benjamin Jackman, contacted Hy, claiming his information was bad.
 Hy was then subject to investigations by the New York National Guard, to determine if any of his actions had broken military regulations, and the Buffalo Police Department, who had received a complaint from Jackman's wife that her husband and Buchinski were defamed by Hy, and that he had violated their social media policy.
 BPD exonerated Hy of any wrongdoing in April.

 Hy's social media platforms were estimated to be worth over $750,000 as of 2022.

 On September 15, 2024, Hy uploaded a video to YouTube criticizing the establishment and fundraising efforts of a Veterans of Foreign Wars post inside the Sterling Correctional Facility in Colorado, believing that the crimes of its members were too heinous to warrant them being a part of the organization.
 VFW was subject to a wave of criticism following the video, which ultimately culminated in a new guideline on October 11 that convicted felons currently serving time would no longer be able to join the organization.
 This resulted in the post falling below the 10-member minimum requirement, in turn resulting in the group shutting down.
 VFW Adjutant General Dan West stated that there was no plan to reinstitute the post or establish any new ones at a correctional facility.